KI7MT/wspr-analytics/README.md

 - Spark 3.0.1
 - PostgreSQL Database (local, remote, Docker, etc)

+### Optional

+If you plan to run on a true cluster, or plan on partitioning your data, installing one or more of the following could be useful.

+- Hadoop
+- Cassandra
+- Hive
+- Pig
+- K8S
+- Docker
+- Submarine

+For a full list of tooling, see the [Apache Foundation Project List][].

 An easy way (on Linux / MacOS) to mange Java, Spark, Scala and SBT is through an management tool called [sdkman][].
 This tool allows one to install virtually any combination of tools you need without